To enjoy the full Mail & Guardian online experience: please upgrade your browser

 "They cannot vent their frustration on innocent people and must learn to express their disagreement in ways that are nonconfrontational – through discussion, petition and, in exceptional cases, through the judicial process, such as the British royals are now doing.

 "Neither the South Africans nor the Russians had anything to do with the Innocence of Muslims, which makes it an act of gross injustice.
-Even attacking the American embassy is senseless and counterproductive.
-There is no evidence that the US government was responsible for or supported the making of the movie," he said.

 But Dr Faisal Suliman, the chairperson of the South African Muslim Network (Samnet), said his organisation was perturbed to learn that a United States federal informant could have been behind the production of the film.
 "The making of the movie and its content have all the trappings of a false-flag operation.